grzesiek/git_compound/README.md

     with name `:component_1`, and this component has Compoundfile manifest inside that declares it's name as something else than `:component_1` -- `GitCompound` will raise exception.

-3. Components can use follow version strategies:
+3. Components can use following version strategies:

     *   `version` -- Rubygems-like version strategy